rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

         return new AlarmStatus(OK, "Memory usage is below your warning threshold of 80%");

 ### Network alarms

+The following criteria returns a `Warning` status when the network receive rate on `eth0` exceeds 18350080B per second and a `Critical` status when the network receive rate on eth0 exceeds 24903680B per second.

     if (rate(metric['rx_bytes']) > 24903680) {
            return new AlarmStatus(CRITICAL, "Network receive rate on eth0 is above your